 Michel brings more than twenty years of insurance experience to Triple-I, including senior and leadership positions as Chief Economist for Trade Credit and Political Risk at Aon; Chief Economist at Jardine Lloyd Thompson; Chief Economist and Data Scientist at Alliant; and Chief Data Scientist at MaKro LLC.
 In these roles, he worked closely with underwriters, brokers and risk managers to model risk exposures for property-casualty and specialty lines such as credit, political risk, business interruption and cyber.

-Michel also currently serves as adjunct faculty at New York University’s Economics Department and at Columbia University’s Statistics Department and Data Science Institute.
-In this capacity, Michel provides a key link between the Triple-I, its Non-Resident Scholars and academia.
+Michel also currently serves as adjunct faculty at New York University’s Economics Department.
+Previous academic appointments include Adjunct Faculty in NYU’s Center for Data Science and Adjunct Faculty at Columbia University’s Data Science Institute and Statistics Department.
+He was the recipient of a grant from the Spencer Educational Foundation to develop a course in data analytics for insurance.
+In these capacities, Michel provides a key link between the Triple-I, its Non-Resident Scholars and academia.

 Michel holds a Bachelors of Arts from McGill University, a Masters of Theological Studies from Harvard University, and a Masters of Arts and Doctorate of Philosophy in Political Economy from the University of Virginia, focusing on qualitative and quantitative risk modeling.
 He is a member of the Insurance Research Council Advisory Board.